Skip to content

 It’s up to the contractor to prove that the client requested one of the above changes in initial contract, otherwise, they may be in breach of contract.
 On the other hand, if the contractor fails to can prove that the client requested one of the above changes, the client may be in breach of contract, and the contractor may be able to collect damages.

-How do I better prepare and manage change orders?
+How do I better prepare and manage the construction change order process?

-Having a consistent change order process in place to create, send out, and invoice on change orders is the absolute best way to avoid the customer friction, accounting issues, and potential legal troubles that can accompany change orders.
+Having a consistent change order process, including a well-defined approval process, in place to create, send out, and invoice on change orders is the absolute best way to avoid the customer friction, accounting issues, and potential legal troubles that can accompany change orders.
 Here are a few key characteristics you should consider looking for in your change order management software:

 1. A streamlined workflow and management process for project managers that includes budgeting and estimating, tracking project progress, and invoicing